InvariantClub/nix-python-simple/README.md

 ## What's here

-A very simple python environment, with Nix for package management.
+A simple python environment, with Nix for package management.
 You can see in the [flake.nix](./flake.nix) file where to specify python dependecies.

 For a more "production-ready" Python envrionment, you should look at